ray-project/ray/doc/source/train/user-guides/checkpoints.rst

 ----------------------------------

-The :class:`Checkpoint <ray.train.Checkpoint>` is a lightweight interface provided by Ray Train that represents a *directory* that exists at some ``(filesystem, path)``.
+The :class:`Checkpoint <ray.train.Checkpoint>` is a lightweight interface provided by Ray Train that represents a *directory* that exists at on local or remote storage.

-For example, a checkpoint in cloud storage would be represented by ``Checkpoint(filesystem=S3FileSystem, path="my-bucket/my-checkpoint")``.
+For example, a checkpoint could point to a directory in cloud storage:
+``s3://my-bucket/my-checkpoint-dir``.
-A locally available checkpoint would be represented by ``Checkpoint(filesystem=LocalFileSystem, path="/tmp/my-checkpoint")``.
+A locally available checkpoint points to a location on the local filesystem:
+``/tmp/my-checkpoint-dir``.

-Here's how you modify your training loop to save a checkpoint in Ray Train:
+Here's how you save a checkpoint in the training loop:

 1. Write your model checkpoint to a local directory.